 Your skin is one of the first things that people will notice about you.
 Before you think about choosing something to wear that feels good on and looks great, you need to think about what you’re doing for your skin.

 Your skin needs several important vitamins and nutrients to stay healthy.
 When you give your skin what it needs to stay strong and hydrated, you’ll notice a change that you can see and feel.
 Here a few key components of good skin health.

 Collagen is a type of protein that serves as an important building block for your skin, hair, bones, muscles, and ligaments.
 Your body produces it naturally, and it helps your skin stay strong and supple.
 However, collagen production naturally diminishes as you age.
 In addition, the collagen composition of your skin breaks down after prolonged exposure to the sun.
-Collagen supplements and topical products that contain collagen can help to counteract the natural processes in which you lose collagen.
+Collagen supplements and topical products that contain collagen and other vitamins – also found in BHMD Dermal Repair Complex – can help to counteract the natural processes in which you lose collagen.

 Eating foods that are rich in vitamin C is an effective way to support your skin’s collagen composition.
 Vitamin C lends strength to collagen so it’s harder to break down.
 Topical serums and creams that contain vitamin C may also help your skin’s appearance by making it look firmer and even-toned.

 Your skin has to regenerate continuously in order to stay healthy and look smooth and fresh.
 Vitamin D is an important part of the regenerative process.
 Also, it helps your immune system to terminate free radicals that can dehydrate and damage skin cells.
 Much of the vitamin D that people take in every day is from sunlight, but too much sunlight can negatively impact your skin.
 Taking a multivitamin that contains vitamin D or taking a vitamin D3 supplement will help you to ensure that you’re getting the right amount of vitamin D.